teirm/cpp_multithreading/ch_4/notes.md

 **Note**: std::current_exception retrieves
 the currently thrown exception.

-An exception throwns as part std::async gets rethrown when std::future::get is called. std::promise does the same thing.
+Exceptions thrown as part std::async gets rethrown when std::future::get is called. std::promise does the same thing.